Explainable fetal ultrasound quality assessment with progressive concept bottleneck models: Related work

-\paragraph{Explaining with visual concepts. }Visual attention, also known as visuospatial selection attention, allows humans to selectively mask out redundant information in a cognition task~\cite{lockhofen2021neurochemistry}.
-Explaining with visual concepts means understanding an image by \textbf{"seeing"} regions of interest.
-Therefore, it is natural to interpret the neural network behavior with visual concepts.
-Class activation mapping~\cite{zhou2016cvpr} and its successors~\cite{selvaraju2017grad, wang2020score, gao2021ts, ramaswamy2020ablation} localize the features of the DNNs that are responsible for the classification decision on the image by fusing channel contributions.
-Zeiler et al.~\cite{zeiler2014visualizing} visualized the intermediate layers in a DNN with de-convolutional neural networks.
-Feature visualization~\cite{olah2017feature} makes the learned features in DNN explicit via optimization.
-Network dissection ~\cite{bau2017network} aligns neuron activation with expert-given visual concepts and produces activation masks for learned features.
-These post-hoc explanations, however, do not benefit the reasoning process of networks but only try to explain well-trained, maybe biased black-box models.
+Pixel attributions, also known as visual-spatial selection attention, allow humans to selectively mask out redundant information in a cognition task~\citep{lockhofen2021neurochemistry}.
+Explaining with pixel attributions means understanding an image with regions of interest.
+Class Activation Mapping~\citep{zhou2016cvpr} and its successors~\citep{selvaraju2017grad, wang2020score} localize the features of the DNNs that are responsible for the classification decision on the image by fusing channel contributions.
+For the fetal US quality assessment task,~\cite{slimani2023fetal} and \cite{taksoee2024ai} explain the model decision with segmentation results.

-Other methods inject visual concepts into the decision process of DNNs.
-Region-based recognition methods~\cite{wei2016mask, huang2020interpretable, wang2021feature, hu2021rams} locate visual concepts of the input images and obtain corresponding feature vectors, based on which the network makes decisions.
-Interpretable convolutional neural networks ~\cite{zhang2018interpretable} design a loss to push the high-level DNN features toward reasonable visual concepts without extra annotation.
-ProtoPNet~\cite{chen2019looks} not only focuses on the regions of interest but also pointing prototypical cases similar to those visual concepts.

-Explaining with visual concepts, i.e., the process \textbf{"I saw, I concluded"} is intuitively meaningful in visual tasks.
-However, Pazzani et al.~\cite{pazzani2022expert} argue that explanations should be what a domain expert would use, and visual explanations can not fulfill the explainability requirement in some cases.
-In addition, existing visual self-explanation models do not allow human-model communication, i.e., intervention.
+Pazzani et al.~\citep{pazzani2022expert} argue that explanations are what a domain expert would use, and visual explanations can not fulfill the explainability requirement in fetal US quality assessment - given the criteria in Tab.~\ref{tab:isuog}, points such as symmetry and caliper placement can not be easily visualized.